|

 "Why is Victoria waving

+at me?"
 I recalled that

 Victoria had asked me to invite Patricia, but I never